 Bruichladdich Octomore 11

-During this time of year, lightweight and low-intensity summer drinks give way to pours that feature more complexity, body, and funk.
+If light, fruity summertime fare isn’t your jam, you might be looking for a beverage that features complexity, body, and funk.
 In terms of Scotch whisky, these characteristics often appear in especially peat-forward versions, where smoky, earthy, and briny flavors swirl together to make a strong impression on the palate.

 The Macallan Double Cask 15 Years Old